 • Despite their initial agreement, Farmer Y is being forced to use GM crops.
 Even if she isn't too bothered by this, there may be effects on Farmer Y's crop of which she is not yet aware.
-The farmers should consider if this situation adheres to the ethical principle of respect.
+The

 - If Farmer Y's crop is becoming GM, then even more farms nearby may be affected.
 The farmers should consider the impact of their actions on others, and if the situation adheres to the ethical principles of beneficence and justice. - Farmer Y may still be advertising her crops as non-GM.
 This is dishonest, and the farmers should consider if the situation adheres to the ethical principle of integrity. - I have identified one ethical issue.